phuongtoVN/phuongtoVN/README.md

   <img src="https://img.shields.io/badge/-Portfolio-FFD700?&style=for-the-badge&logo=googledocs&logoColor=white" />
 </a>

-I'm an undergraduate studying Computer Science & Software Engineering at the University of Washington Bothell.
-I specialize in full-stack development and DevOps, and I’m passionate about building secure, efficient systems that scale.
+I'm an undergraduate at the University of Washington Bothell, majoring in Computer Science & Software Engineering.
+I focus on full-stack development and DevOps, with a passion for building secure, scalable, and efficient systems.
+I enjoy solving real-world problems through clean code, automation, and thoughtful design.

 ---

 ## 💼 Objective

-I'm aiming for a career in **cybersecurity** or **DevOps engineering**, where I can combine technical skills and teamwork to build secure pipelines, maintain infrastructure, and support scalable applications.
+I'm aiming for a career in **cybersecurity** or **DevOps engineering** or **full-stack development**, where I can combine technical skills and teamwork to build secure pipelines, maintain infrastructure, and develop scalable applications.

 ---